 Is There a Better Option for Financing a College Education than a Parent PLUS Loan?

-I have a simple question: Is there currently a better option to help finance my sophomore daughter’s college education than a 7.9% PLUS loan?
-That just seems a bit high given the current economic environment? — Alan S.
+I have a simple question: Is there currently a better option to help finance my sophomore daughter’s college education than a PLUS loan? — Alan S.

 When considering how to finance a college education, there are many options, including federal education loans, private student loans and non-education loans.
 It is important to carefully weigh the costs, benefits and risks of each option.
 These include the interest rates and fees on each loan, whether the interest rate is fixed or variable, when repayment begins, repayment plans, options for dealing with financial difficulty and the consequences of default.